About ZipScope

 1

-Territory-level signals such as population, density, income, household structure, education, culture, and economic indicators.
+Population, density, income, age, housing, education, risk, and economic indicators.

 2

-Location interpretation for business categories such as insurance, real estate, retail, restaurants, beauty, and fitness.
+Business-category interpretation for niches such as retail, restaurants, real estate, fitness, beauty, home services, and more.

 3